Rockydedhia/Ecommerce-Data-Engineering-project/README.md

 ## Dataset Used
-This is an ECommerece dummy API
+This is an E-Commerce dummy API

 ## Project Goals